hernad/harbour/README.md

 ## 3. Solution: Make GOOD bridges

 Let us make good connection with other systems and technologies:
 - SQL
 - java

 HINT: This harbour repository contains PostgreSQL libraries used in production since 2011.

-## 4. Goals of thi repository
+## 4. Goals of this repository

 ### 4.1 Simple to use